kotynia/zenSQLcompare/README.md

 History
 -------
-zenCompare was developed by me about 6 years ago (2008) but i found its still usefull so i dig this code from my old laptop and Im sharing with you :)
+This is old, ugly code and tool but it works :) first version was  created aboout 2003 in VB6 converted to .net as IS in 2008 its still useful and updated.

-Scripts that zenComparer will generate for you:
+zenComparer will solve most basic schema differencies including:

 <table>
   <thead>